karel-burda/native-window-host/README.md

 ## Continuous Integration
 ### Java
-Continuous Integration is now being run on Linux on Travis: https://travis-ci.org/karel-burda/native-window-embedder.
+Continuous Integration is now being run on Linux on Travis: https://travis-ci.org/karel-burda/native-window-host.

 The project is using these jobs:
   * `win32-demo-helper-app -- windows, release, msvc, 32-bit`
-  * `native-window-embedder, example -- linux, jdk 1.8, 64-bit`
+  * `native-window-host, example -- linux, jdk 1.8, 64-bit`

 Build of the project, core and demo, is performed, see [.travis.yml](.travis.yml).